If you’re looking for the best free things to do in Dublin today, this guide is wedged with ideas.

 What are the best free attractions in Dublin?

-The National Gallery of Ireland, The Chester Beatty Library and The National Museum of Ireland are arguably the best free attractions in Dublin.
+The National Gallery of Ireland, The Chester Beatty, the Hugh Lane, the Forty Foot, the Phoenix Park, Aras an Uachtaráin and The National Museum of Ireland are arguably the best free attractions in Dublin.